 What’s Your Plan?
 The First Step

 Recognize that your LinkedIn profile really only lets you optimize for one or two specialties or targets at best.
 This is unlike a traditional Web site where you can have different pages for different products or services.
 You must therefore select the target market you are focusing at and carefully select the keywords that describe yourself to that target market.
 Whether to promote your business or if you are looking for a job, that search must be targeted.
 Ask yourself:

 What do you want to be found for on LinkedIn?

 For instance, right now I am positioning myself as a LinkedIn Specialist.
 I enjoy teaching people the ins and outs of LinkedIn.
 I have taught adults all of my adult life since I became a manager at the age of 23.
 So I emphasize the word ‘LinkedIn’ throughout my profile.
 I am literally targeting people who want to learn more about LinkedIn.
 So if someone searches for “LinkedIn Specialist” my profile comes up in results.
-I recently ranked (non-personalized) number 1 in over 9 million search results for “LinkedIn Profile Evaluation”.
+At one point in time I ranked (non-personalized search) number 1 in over 9 million search results for “LinkedIn Profile Evaluation”.
 Shucks, I even outranked LinkedIn (number 2).

 It is somewhat complicated to set up an effective marketing plan and it is personal, based on your goals, your ambitions and your dedication to seeing it through.
 As I say in my presentations: “Someone has to do the grunt work!”
 There are many aspects to consider including competitive research, branding, target marketing, keywords, etc. Let us for sake of time assume your plan is in place, as are your tactics and strategies.
 Then you can proceed with the implementation!
 Completing your LinkedIn profile is Step number one.